aschmolck/mlabwrap/README.txt

       [ 0.25877718]])

-Notice that we only got 'U' back -- that's because python hasn't got something like matlab's multiple value return.
-Since matlab functions can have completely different behavior depending on how many output parameters are requested, you have to specify explicitly if you want more than 1.
+Notice that we only got 'U' back -- that's because python hasn't got something like Matlab's multiple value return.
+Since Matlab functions can have completely different behavior depending on how many output parameters are requested, you have to specify explicitly if you want more than 1.
 So to get 'U' and also 'S' and 'V' you'd do:

 >>> U, S, V = mlab.svd([[1,2],[1,3]], nout=3)

-The only other possible catch is that matlab (to a good approximation) basically represents everything as a double matrix.
+The only other possible catch is that Matlab (to a good approximation) basically represents everything as a double matrix.
 So there are no scalars, or 'flat' vectors.
 They correspond to 1x1 and 1xN matrices respectively.
 So, when you pass a flat vector or a scalar to a